 DALLAS, TX October 17, 2017/Business Wire/ —

-Securus Technologies, a leading provider of civil and criminal justice technology solutions for public safety, investigation, corrections and monitoring announced today that its product development and acquisition program is significantly shaped by input from inmates, friends/family members, corrections, and law enforcement officials.
+Securus Technologies, a leading provider of civil and criminal justice technology solutions for public safety, investigation, corrections and monitoring announced today that its product development and acquisition program is significantly shaped by input from incarcerated individuals, friends/family members, corrections, and law enforcement officials.

-“We don’t purchase a company or technology or develop a product with our software teams without input from our jail/prison customers and inmates and their friends and family members,” said Richard A. (“Rick”) Smith, Chief Executive Officer and Chairman of Securus Technologies.
+“We don’t purchase a company or technology or develop a product with our software teams without input from our jail/prison customers and incarcerated individuals and their friends and family members,” said Richard A. (“Rick”) Smith, Chief Executive Officer and Chairman of Securus Technologies.

-“We have millions of direct interactions each year with inmates, friends/family, wardens, jailers, sheriffs, parolees, facility IT staffs, and others in the industry, so we watch, look, and try to understand on an explicit and implicit basis – what they need for efficiency, recidivism reduction, inmate job searches, successful entry into society, safety, investigative, inmate education, and security reasons.
+“We have millions of direct interactions each year with incarcerated individuals, friends/family, wardens, jailers, sheriffs, parolees, facility IT staffs, and others in the industry, so we watch, look, and try to understand on an explicit and implicit basis – what they need for efficiency, recidivism reduction, incarcerated individual job searches, successful entry into society, safety, investigative, incarcerated individual education, and security reasons.
 There is a wealth of information in front of us – so we use that to make decisions on acquisitions and our development efforts,” said Smith.

 Here are some examples of using customer-specific data for product development and acquisition investments: